How to Obtain an EPA Identification Number

 How Long Does It Take?

-Normally, it takes 2 to 3 weeks to obtain an EPA identification number in Idaho.
+It can take up to two weeks to obtain an EPA identification number in Idaho.
 In emergency situations, the process can be faster.

 What Do I Do with an EPA Identification Number?